 Of course, it’s not necessary that the contractor him- or herself be the one taking the exam; however, they must employ a person who does meet these qualifications in order to make bids and accept contracts for HVAC work.

 Apart from that, you are required to provide proof of workers’ compensation, tax registration, and employment security coverage.
 Once you receive an HVAC contractor’s license, such license will be valid up to one year within West Virginia.

 Upon clearing the exam and receiving the license, it’s understood that you demonstrate a wide range of skills in the field such as installing, repairing, and maintaining HVAC units in residential or commercial spaces; analyzing air quality, humidity levels, and temperature control mechanisms; understanding the fundamentals of heating and refrigeration systems; and using relevant electronic parts.

 As a part of certification and licensure process, technicians are required to certify that they have at least two thousand hours (2,000) of experience and/or training working on HVAC systems and at least six thousand hours (6,000) of experience and/or training in HVAC systems and relating work which includes other sheet metal industry tasks.
 You must submit a list of employers or customers for whom you performed HVAC work.

-You can get started by finding an HVAC certified school or program by filling out the form below:
+You can get started by finding an HVAC certified school or program below: